Reading and phonics

 The books chosen for the book talk sessions have been carefully selected by the class teacher to engage the interests and abilities of all pupils.
 The texts also have a wide variety of rich vocabulary to allow children to be exposed to new words and discover their meanings.

 All children are expected to read regularly at home, and the close partnership we have with our parents is vital to the process of learning to read.
 We encourage our children to read at home every day.
-Every child takes part in the ‘Eastrop Reading Challenge’ competition where children are rewarded with reading certificates for every 25 nights they have read.
-Certificates are awarded at our weekly celebration assemblies.
+Every child takes part in the ‘Eastrop Star Reading Challenge’ competition where children are rewarded with reading certificates for every 25 nights they have read.
+Certificates are awarded for every 25 reads.

 Teachers change the children’s reading books once a week using their phonics assessments to determine which book they are sent home with.
 We believe that re-reading the same book throughout the week builds children’s reading fluency and understanding.

 Whole Class Reading Aloud

 All children will hear a wide variety of texts being read to them daily so they can apply storytelling skills within their reading.
 Every class has a dedicated whole class story time once a day for 20 minutes.

 We believe that phonics is at the heart of learning to read and spell.
 At Eastrop, we use nationally recognised ‘Little Wandle Letters and Sounds Revised’ to teach synthetic phonics.